hashicorp/vault-guides/secrets/spring-cloud-vault/README.md

 1. Run the [Postgres script](scripts/postgres.sql) at your Postgres instance.
 2. Run the [Vault script](scripts/vault.sh) at your Vault instance.
 3. Update the [bootstrap.yaml](bootstrap.yaml) file for your enviornment.
+4. Run the Java application.
+5. Verify the dynamic secret in the logs and try the API.

 ## Deployment Platforms